MagGeo/MagGeo/docs/science-behind/background.md

----
-bibliography: references.bib
----
-# Key Concepts {.unnumbered}
+# Key Concepts

 ## 1. Animal Navigation Fundamentals

 This is not a comprehensive book related to animal navigation fundamental, however there are certain concepts you might want to recall and understand that establish the foundations of what you have built **MagGeo**.